BristolGeza/Art-Criticism/README.md

 ## Performance & Testing

 - **Class-Based Views**: Copilot optimized views while maintaining the original code for comparison.
-- **Automated Testing**: Copilot suggested test skeletons, edge cases, and fixes, ensuring functionality integrity.
+- **Automated Testing**: Copilot suggested test skeletons, edge cases, and fixes, ensuring functionality and integrity.

 ---

 ## Workflow Impact

 This project showcased the power of AI in accelerating development, enabling a developer to brainstorm, code, and debug efficiently.
-Copilot served as a valuable pair programmer throughout the process.
+The copilot served as a valuable pair programmer throughout the process.

 ## Deployment
 - **Platform:** [Platform used: Heroku - https://art-criticism-9a864d8cb357.herokuapp.com/]